rkuivila/Mellite/README.md

 ## download

-A binary version is provided through [Bintray](https://bintray.com/sciss/generic/Mellite).
+- A binary (executable) version is provided via [GitHub releases](https://github.com/Sciss/Mellite/releases/latest).
+  We provide a universal zip for all platforms as well as a dedicated Debian package.
+- The source code can be downloaded from [github.com/Sciss/Mellite](http://github.com/Sciss/Mellite).

 ## linking